Beuth-Erdelt/DBMS-Benchmarker/paper.md

 The times needed for steps connection (1.), execution (2. and 3.) and transfer (4.) are measured on the client side.
 A unit of connect, send, execute and transfer of a single query is called a **run**.
 Connection time will be zero if an existing connection is reused.
-A sequence of sending, executing, and transmitting units between establishing and discarding a connection is called a **session**.
+A sequence of units of sending, executing, and transmitting between establishing and discarding a connection is called a **session**.
-This is the same as a run, if we reconnect for each query, but if we choose to reuse a connection this will cover multiple runs.
+This is the same as a run, if we always reconnect prior to sending a query, but if we choose to reuse a connection this will cover multiple runs.

 A basic parameter of a query is the **number of runs**.
 To configure sessions it is also possible to adjust